yikaiyang/SS22-Knowledge-Graph/Report.md

 It is clear that Knowledge Graphs are an area of Artificial Intelligence where a number of techniques come together, and where new Machine Learning techniques such as KG Embeddings native to KGs have emergence.
 Arguably, it is one of the strengths of KG-based systems to allow all such techniques to come together in a well-organized architecture (some call it a “melting pot”).
 Yet, is all of KGs Artificial Intelligence?
 What about database systems and highly-scalable data processing techniques?
 A particularly interesting angle here are the reasoning techniques: How are traditional logic-based reasoning techniques coming together with Machine Learning-based ones?
 What is the connection to Neural Network-based methods, in particular those where the KG plays a central role (such as in GNNs)?
 These are questions we will openly consider in this part to allow everyone to not only understand the individual techniques, but how they connect to each other in KGs.

-(LO12) Modern KG systems consist of multiple components which have their origins in other areas of computer science, such as database systems, AI, etc. However, while there are certainly overlaps to other areas these are not completely identical since KG systems have specific demands.
+(LO12) Modern KG systems consist of multiple components that have their origins in other areas of computer science, such as database systems, AI, etc. However, while there are certainly overlaps to other areas these are not completely identical since KG systems have specific demands.
 For example to store the data in a KG, database systems must be used.
 Traditionally, KG systems do rely on graph-based database systems in contrast to relational, or document-based systems which are more commonly used in traditional software engineering.
 Those graph-based systems are often tailored to accomodate the needs of a KG, such as more convenient relational queries, the option to store semantic meaning (RDF), even with features such as in-built reasoners in for example GraphDB by Ontotext.
 Similarly can be said about AI, where techniques from there are used in combination with KGs, such as Neural Networks.
 Techniques such as embeddings allowed the creation of KG-Embeddings which is itself a novel area and specifically tailored to be used in KGs.
 Traditional logic-based reasoners  derive information based on existing facts and relationships stored in the KG by using fixed rule-sets (e.g. first-order logic), while machine learning approaches are often using probabilistic methods.
-Hence, logic-based reasoner are better to derive information when logical consistency / correctness is required, however is lacking in areas when new information has to be derived from the KG which may not be explicitly modelled in the KG, besides from other different characteristics such as in runtime behaviour or the requirement for computation time for training machine learning models.
+Hence, logic-based reasoner are better to derive information when logical consistency / correctness is required, however is lacking in areas when new information has to be derived from the KG which may not be explicitly modelled in the KG, besides from other different characteristics such as in runtime behaviour or the requirement for computation time when training machine learning models.
 Both techniques can be combined however, for example logic-based reasoners could be used to pre-filter data from the KG to reduce the input and hence the training size for machine-learning based reasoners.
 Or a logic-based filtering can be applied to the predictions of ML-reasoners afterwards to retrieve logically correct results.
-Graph Neural Networks in contrast uses information from the neighbourhood to gain understanding about link or node predictions.
-Hence, it may be more suitable for more tasks which involves the notion of spatiality.  which is inductive in contrast to KG-Embeddings and thus can be applied on .
+Knowledge Graph Embeddings, and Graph Neural Networks are the most commonly used ML techniques applied to KGs.
+As taught in the lecture KG-Embeddings is based on transductive reasoning while Graph Neural Networks in contrast are based on inductive reasoning and hence capable of generalization.
+Through this GNNs are capable to operate on unseen nodes or edges, while KG-Embeddings need to be retrained for this use-case.
+Furthermore it embeds information of it's neighbourhood via message-passing and hence may be more suitable for tasks which involve the notion of spatiality.
 Outside of AI, KG systems certainly do also have points of contact with other various areas in Computer Science as well such as in for example in Distributed Computing, or Business Intelligence where specialized techniques such as Stream Processing, Data Warehousing, Horizontal Scaling Techniques can be used to facilitate in preprocessing, maintainance and operation of KGs
 Each technology comes with it's own advantages and disadvantages, and their own set of ideal use-cases.
 For example as was showcased in this project, KG embeddings seem to not really work well on link prediction when used for forecasting the traffic volume in a time-dependent setting.
 For that traditional GNN, or CNN-based models are likely better suited for those tasks.
 In short, KG systems are not entirely made up from AI, however since there are currently many innovations happening in AI which enable many novel techniques and hence use-cases, such as KG-Embeddings, it may seem that KGs are made entirely up of AI.

 From what could be observed is that there is not a single system that trumps others.
 Implementing a route planning system

+In hing-sight it would have been more interesting to explore the GNN-side in this project a little bit more s.